hosted by Rev. Frank Dew | from $3,808 per person

 September 9-20 Daily Itinerary

-The group will depart together from Raleigh Durham International Airport on September 9.
-Specific airline and airfare information will be available in November 2018 and updated here.
+The group will depart together from Raleigh Durham International Airport on United Airlines September 9 at 2:00 PM.

-Any travelers coming from outside of the Raleigh area may arrange their own airfare or work with Progressive Pilgrimage to find airfare that compliments the group schedule.
+Any travelers coming from outside of the Raleigh area may work with Progressive Pilgrimage to find airfare that compliments the group schedule.
+Fare increase may apply.

 After your morning arrival in Dublin, a coach will transport the group into the city’s historic center for a visit Trinity College and the Book of Kells.
 Located in the heart of Dublin City, a walk through the cobbled stones of Trinity College Dublin will bring visitors back to the 18th century, when the magnificent Old Library building was constructed which displays the Book of Kells.
 The Book of Kells is Ireland’s greatest cultural treasure and the world’s most famous medieval manuscript.
 The 9th century book is a richly decorated copy of the four Gospels of the life of Jesus Christ.
 It is one of only a few such manuscripts that survived Viking raids.
 The group will also visit St. Patrick’s Cathedral, the National Cathedral of the Church of Ireland.
 Construction on the current cathedral began around 1250 on a site associated with St. Patrick since the fifth century.